 DJ discusses Shawn Thornton's new deal, and the on going negotiations with Jerome Iginla

 DJ Bean joins the program to dismiss the recent rumors that the Bruins are in discussions to trade Brad Marchand to the Sharks for Patrick Marleau

-Gregg Doyel of CBS joined us to discuss Tony Dungy's comments on MIchael Sam.
+Gregg Doyel of CBS joined the show to discuss the future of Wes Welker.

-The top stories of the day as recounted by Kirk Minihane.
+The top stories of the day as recounted by Butch.

 Mut and Villani are talking about whether the Red Sox will give Jon Lester the type of contract he is looking for, or whether they might be shopping him with rumors of the Red Sox scouting Cole Hamels.

 How can teams acquire players who are entering their primes without having to live through the potentially massive transition of prospects coming from the minors to the big leagues?
 The Red Sox have two such case studies.
 The signing of Cuban outfielder Rusney Castillo represents one effort to acquire a player for his prime years for whom the transition to big league-caliber competition might not be turbulent.
 Red Sox assistant director of player personnel discusses the scouting process involved with landing Castillo.
 The episode also features Brock Holt, the one rookie who played at a consistently high level for the Red Sox this year.
 Holt explores some of the distinctions that might help to explain why he did not experience some of the struggles that characterized the seasons of Xander Bogaerts and Jackie Bradley Jr.

 Rob Bradford is joined by Turtleboy of TurtleboySports.com to discuss which current major leaguers might be in line to become Hall of Famers.
 The duo dive into the difficulties facing the current crop of big leaguers when trying to reach Hall of Fame status.